Skip to main content

 2 mentions Positive Neutral Negative

-The game's stability is marred by occasional bugs, including issues with players getting stuck in walls and inconsistent hitboxes for spike traps.
+The game's stability is marred by occasional bugs, including players getting stuck in walls and experiencing inconsistent hitboxes with spike traps.
+These issues detract from the overall gameplay experience.

 • “Some parts are a little buggy, such as sometimes getting stuck inside walls and strange spike trap hitboxes.”